recepozcelik/exchangeCurrencyApp/README.md

 # assignmentOZAN

 >
 This is a demo project, which demonstrates Microservice Architecture Pattern and Single Page Application Basics  using Spring Boot, Spring Cloud and Angular.
-With a good user interface.
+With a good and pretty user interface.

 ![Java Version](https://img.shields.io/badge/Java-1.8-brightgreen)
 ![Angular Version](https://img.shields.io/badge/Angular-7.2.16-red)